SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 This group is an interest to me and is maybe legitimate.
 I've placed Ron Rhodes here because of his own words, but he could also be placed in evangelical theology which is broadly reformed.

-- Norman Geisler (M.A.
+- Dr. Norman Geisler (M.A.
 Theology, Wheaton; Ph.D.
 Philosophy, Pennsylvania)
 - [Dr. Frank Turek (DMin, Southern Evangelical Seminary)](https://youtu.be/XjHhtWL_3Og)
 - [Dr. Ron Rhodes (Th.D., Dallas)](https://youtu.be/Efc5MA2Vtu4)
     - Part of the ESV Study Bible